 BYTE’s annual Leaders In Training (LIT) Conference was created as a space for youth from rural communities to build confidence, develop leadership skills, and network with other young leaders from across the North.
 This year was our 5th annual Leaders in Training Conference (LIT), and as usual, it was a pretty epic time.
 Our multi-day workshops incorporated social change and tools for change, and through brainstorming sessions, team-building games, facilitation training and guest speakers, conference attendees were inspired to become active leaders in their communities and to become the change agents in their own lives.

-To hear more about this year’s 2017 BYTE LIT Conference, check out our blog recap here!
+To hear more about the 2017 BYTE LIT Conference, check out our blog recap here!
 And stay tuned for details about our upcoming 2019 Leaders in Training happening March 9-11, 2018.

 A History of BYTE’s Annual LIT Conference